 Dogs That Rescue People

-In 2008, a stray dog in Argentina captured hearts and headlines when she carried an abandoned infant back to her litter of puppies.
+In 2008, a stray dog in Argentina captured hearts and headlines when they carried an abandoned infant back to their litter of puppies.
 A similar thing happened in Kenya three years before, according to media reports.

 The fact that a dog might pull a baby out of a dangerous situation “is really not that surprising,” says animal behaviorist Nicholas H. Dodman, BVMS, because it likely recognizes the baby as “a new pack member.”